eovidiu/interviewer-roster/RAILWAY_DEPLOYMENT.md

 **Cause:** The redirect URI in your request doesn't match the ones configured in Google Cloud Console.

 **Solution:**
-1. Verify `GOOGLE_REDIRECT_URI` environment variable in Railway matches exactly: `https://interviewers.up.railway.app/api/auth/google/callback`
+1. Verify `GOOGLE_REDIRECT_URI` environment variable in Railway backend service matches exactly: `https://backend-production-269a.up.railway.app/api/auth/google/callback`
 2. Verify this exact URL is in your Google Cloud Console Authorized redirect URIs
 3. Wait a few minutes for Google's changes to propagate